computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ## 2. Complex Word Identification

 Automated text simplification is a field in Natural Language Processing, where the goal is to take as input a complex text (e.g. a published journal article), and return a text that is more easily understood by a larger audience.
-One of the most logical first steps in text simplification, and example of text classification, is identifying which words in a text are hard to understand (complex), and which words are easy to understand (simple).
+One of the most logical first steps in text simplification, and example of text classification, is identifying which words in a text are hard to understand, i.e. 'complex', and which words are easy to understand, i.e. 'simple'.

 For this problem, you will be given a dataset of words and their corresponding sentences, split into training, development, and test sets.